ibexa/documentation-user/docs/site_organization/working_with_page.md

     The rules are checked in order, so if a user belongs to more than one Segment, the first rule applies.

-    You can preview what the page looks like for which Segment:
+    You can preview the page for each of the available Segments:

     ![Previewing Page for a given Segment](img/page_builder_segment_preview.png)